 Regulation 20

-Term of exploitation contracts
+Term [and renewal] of exploitation contracts

-1. Subject to the provisions of section 8.3 of the exploitation contract, the maximum initial term of an exploitation contract is 30 years , taking account of the expected economic life of the Exploitation activities of the Resource category set out in the Mining Workplan and including a reasonable time period for the construction of commercial-scale mining and processing systems.
+[1.
+Subject to the provisions of section 8.3 of the exploitation contract, the maximum initial term of an exploitation contract is 30 years [from the commencement of Commercial Production].
+[The Authority and the Contractor may agree to a shorter period in light], [taking account] of the expected economic life of the Exploitation activities of the Resource category set out in the Mining Workplan [and the policies and objectives of the Authority cited in regulation 2] [].

-2. An application to renew an exploitation contract shall be made in writing addressed to the Secretary-General and shall be made no later than one year before the expiration of the initial period or renewal period, as the case may be, of the exploitation contract.
+2. An application to renew an exploitation contract shall be made in writing addressed to the Secretary-General and shall be made no later than [one year] [two years] before the expiration of the initial period or renewal period, as the case may be, of the exploitation contract.

 3. The Contractor shall supply such documentation as may be specified in the [Standards and] Guidelines.
 If the Contractor wishes to make any changes to a Plan of Work and such changes are Material Changes, the contractor shall submit a revised Plan of Work.

-.
+[3.Alt.
+The Contractor submitting an application to renew an exploitation contract shall supply a revised plan of work, including an updated EIA, as well as such documentation as may be specified in any applicable Standard and taking account of Guidelines.
+Submission of a revised Plan of Work for the purposes of this regulation is deemed to be a Material Change for the purposes of regulation 57.]

-4. The Commission shall consider such application to renew an exploitation contract at its next meeting , provided the documentation required under paragraph 3 has been circulated at least 30 Days prior to the commencement of that meeting of the Commission.
+4. The Commission shall consider such application to renew an exploitation contract at its next meeting [after submission of any revised plans or responses by the Contractor pursuant to regulation 11(2)], provided the documentation required under paragraph 3 has been circulated at least [30] [60] Days prior to the commencement of that meeting of the Commission.

-5. In making its recommendations to the Council under paragraph 6 below, including any proposed amendments to the Plan of Work or revised Plan of Work, the Commission shall take account of any report on the review of the Contractor’s activities and performance under a Plan of Work under regulation 58, [as well as any other relevant information from, inter alia, performance assessments, annual reports, environmental reports, legal actions against the contractor].
+5. In making its recommendations to the Council under paragraph 6 below, [], the Commission shall examine and assess applications in accordance with regulation 13, against the criteria contained in regulation 12, and take account of any report on the review of the Contractor’s activities and performance under a Plan of Work under regulation 58, [as well as any other relevant information from, inter alia, performance assessments, annual reports, environmental reports, legal actions against the contractor].

-6. The Commission shall] recommend to the Council the approval of an application to renew an exploitation contract, and an exploitation contract shall be renewed by the Council provided that:
+6. The Commission [shall] [may] recommend to the Council the approval of an application to renew an exploitation contract, and [an exploitation contract shall be renewed by the Council provided that:

 (a) The Resource category is recoverable annually in Commercial and Profitable Quantities from the Contract Area;

-(b) The Contractor is in compliance with the terms of its exploitation contract and the Rules of the Authority, including the rules, regulations and procedures [and Standards] adopted by the Authority to ensure effective protection for the Marine Environment from harmful effects which may arise from activities in the Area;
+(b) The Contractor is in compliance with the terms of its exploitation contract and the Rules of the Authority, including the rules, regulations and procedures [and Standards] adopted by the Authority [from time to time] to ensure effective protection for the Marine Environment from harmful effects which may arise from activities in the Area;

 [(b) bis.
 The cumulative environmental impact does not exceed the thresholds set by the applicable Regional Environmental Management Plan as a result of the renewal, and that such renewal does not hinder the achievement of the strategic and regional environmental goals and objectives;]

 (c) The exploitation contract has not been terminated earlier;